Sun Valley High School (Pennsylvania)

 Sun Valley High School is a public high school in Aston, Pennsylvania, a part of Delaware County in the Philadelphia suburbs.
 It is the only high school in the Penn-Delco School District.

-The school's mascot is the Vanguard, though its logos, statue, and costume all depict a griffin, a mythical creature.
-The official school colors are navy blue and vegas gold.
+Sun Valley's team name is the Vanguards and the mascot is the Griffin.
+The term vanguard refers to the front line or leading part of an advancing formation.
+The Griffin is a mythical creature.
+The official school colors are columbia blue and vegas gold.

 Academics

 Curriculum

 Core classes-math, English, social studies, and science-are based on a three-tier system based on student ability, from academic classes to honors level to Advanced Placement.
 Sun Valley uses a weighted GPA to reflect the change in difficulty between tiers.
 In order to graduate, students are required to take four years of math and English, three years of social studies and science, and a total of nine elective credits (which can be divided over the four years).

 Standardized Testing

 Students in the state of Pennsylvania are required to take the Keystone Exams in order to complete select courses and to graduate.
 Keystone Exams are required for Algebra I, Biology, and Literature.
 Sun Valley has a 23.7 percentile score on overall Keystone Exams.
 In mathematics, Sun Valley had a 61% proficiency rate, a percent above the state average.
 In reading, Sun Valley has a 46% proficiency rate, which is 24% lower than the state average.